merovex-archival/merovex.github.io/pages/about.md

 ## Accessibility

-Dausha Publishing strives to make its website accessible for all users, including people with disabilities.
+I strive to make this website accessible for all users, including people with disabilities.
 This website complies with best practices and standards as defined by the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI).

 Accessibility features included on the site are: